-The consolidated financial statements have been prepared in accordance with U.S. GAAP.
+The consolidated financial statements have been prepared in accordance with US GAAP.
 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 Actual results could differ from those estimates.
-Our critical accounting policies that require the use of judgment and estimates are: (a) valuation allowance of deferred income taxes and (b) determination of the estimated fair value of the AU10TIX preferred shares conversion in 2021.
-Please refer to Note 2 of ICTS's consolidated financial statements included in this Annual Report for the year ended December 31, 2023 for a summary of ICTS's significant accounting policies.
+Our critical accounting policy that require the use of judgment and estimates is valuation allowance of deferred income taxes.
+Please refer to Note 2 of ICTS's consolidated financial statements included in this Annual Report for the year ended December 31, 2024 for a summary of ICTS's significant accounting policies.